GAO-XINWEI/GAO-XINWEI.github.io/_publications/2309-CRADLE.md

 ---
-title: "[Under Review] CRADLE: Constrained Reinforcement for Autonomous Driving"
+title: "[Review] CRADLE: Constrained Reinforcement for Autonomous Driving"
 collection: publications
 permalink: /publication/2024/01/01/CRADLE
 excerpt:  'Proposed a constraint-RL based formulation for the autonomous driving problem with constraints.
 The proposed approach performs better than the previous RL-based approach on the specific autonomous driving task.'